 IMAGE: AMANDA’S ‘FREE RANGE’ CHILDREN GAZE OVER AT THE FARMSTEAD

-They’re very much on their own here – 50 miles from the closest large town and a four-hour round trip to the nearest hospital.
+They’re very much on their own here – nearly 50 miles from the closest large town and a four-hour round trip to the nearest major hospital.
 If there’s no water coming out of the tap, it’s not a question of ringing someone to come and look at it, “it’s a matter of taking a spade and finding where the frog is in the pipe!” says Amanda.
 “You just have to sort it – and I like that.
 This place, it rubs off on you.”

 The reality of looking after 1,000 sheep, cattle, horses and dogs, as well as nine ‘free range’ children (their youngest, Nancy, is nearly three, while their eldest, Raven, has recently turned 18) is difficult to imagine.
 Strong and forthright, yet incredibly warm, Amanda has an infectious energy, but she quickly deflects compliments, insisting: “I just lurch from disaster to disaster, whilst trying to look like I know what I’m doing!”